NASA's DART mission to deliberately crash into an asteroid: What you need to know

 On impact, NASA says, the small asteroid's, or moonlet's, orbital speed should change by a fraction of a percent, which leads to an orbital period that's several minutes slower.

-Though Dimorphos poses no threat to Earth, Earth-based telescopes can easily catalog the bump's effects, because at just 7 million miles away, the impact is close enough for scientists to observe any changes in the rock's orbit around its companion, helping them to perfect future planetary defense weapons based on valuable information retrieved from DART's prototype.
+Though Dimorphos poses no threat to Earth, Earth-based telescopes can easily catalog the bump's effects, because at just 7 million miles away, the impact is close enough for scientists to observe any changes in the rock's orbit around its companion.
+That'll help scientists perfect future planetary defense weapons based on valuable information retrieved from DART's prototype.

 The brave spacecraft's specs

 DART is rather simple.
-It's a relatively inexpensive metal box with two roll out, extended solar arrays for power, a single camera and a smaller satellite, or CubeSat, that'll be deployed right before impact.
-The sparse tools make sense, as the spacecraft is doomed to die in a suicide mission.
+It's a relatively inexpensive metal box with two roll-out, extendible solar arrays for power, a single camera and a smaller satellite, or CubeSat, that'll be deployed right before impact.
+The limited number of tools makes sense, as the spacecraft is doomed to die in a suicide mission.

 Cost: $308 million.